Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 15. Raben A, Agerholm-Larsen L, Flint A, Holst JJ, Astrup A. Meals with similar energy densities but rich in protein, fat, carbohydrate, or alcohol have different effects on energy expenditure and substrate metabolism but not on appetite and energy intake.
 Am J Clin Nutr 2003; 77: 91-100.

-16. Prentice AM, Lucas A, Vasquez-Velasquez L, Davies PS, Whitehead RG.
-Are current dietary guidelines for young children a prescription for overfeeding?
+16. Prentice AM, Lucas A, Vasquez-Velasquez L, Davies PS, Whitehead Are current dietary guidelines for young children a prescription for overfeeding?
 Lancet 1988; 2: 1066-1069.

-17. Shew SB, Jaksic T. The metabolic needs of critically ill children and neonates.
+17. Shew SB, Jaksic The metabolic needs of critically ill children and neonates.
 Semin Pediatr Surg 1999; 8: 131-139.

 18. Goran MI, Hunter G, Nagy TR, Johnson R. Physical activity related energy expenditure and fat mass in young children.
 Int J Obes Relat Metab Disord 1997; 21: 171-178.